pogginicolo98/start2impact_final-project/README.md

 * redis

 ### Reboot
-If everythings is running correctly reboot the system and then the web-app should be available at the address of the server.\
-`$ sudo reboot`
+If everythings is running correctly reboot the system and then the web-app should be available at the address of the server: `$ sudo reboot`